pdf-raku/Font-FreeType-raku/lib/Font/FreeType/Glyph.md

     positive, so for right-to-left text (such as Hebrew) it should be subtracted from the current glyph's position.

+- glyph-image()

+    Return a [Font::FreeType::GlyphImage](GlyphImage.pm) object for the glyph.
+    This can then be used to obtain bitmaps and outlines.

 - left-bearing()

     The left side bearing, which is the distance from the origin to